sal55/langs/list.md

 * Leading zeros can be used on decimal numbers

-* Numeric constants can have separators
+* Numeric constants can have separators (_ ' or `)

 * Numeric constants can have scale factors (like, 5 million)

-* Raw string constants
+* Raw string constants where '\' is not interpreted as escape sequence

 * Uses := and = for assignment and equality